Phil Keaggy: 1990s

-1999 saw a flurry of Keaggy instrumental releases.
+In 1999 there was a flurry of Keaggy instrumental releases.
 The double album Premium Jams is a stunning collection of previously unreleased electric instrumentals dating back to the recording sessions for Crimson and Blue and 220.
 Majesty and Wonder, a Christmas album featuring the London Festival Orchestra, includes Keaggy's take on standards such as "Oh Holy Night" as well as a three-part original, "Nativity Suite".
-Majesty and Wonder would also win Keaggy a Dove Award.
-Phil later released the four-disc collection Music to Paint By.
+Majesty and Wonder garnered him a Dove Award.
+He later released the four-disc collection Music to Paint By.
 The project was composed of Still Life, Electric Blue, Splash, and Brushstrokes.